Best Electronic Drum Sets Reviewed and Rated. Electronic Drum Kits

 The TD-30 drum module utilizes behavior modeling technology that recognizes a wide variety of drumming techniques from rim shots to ghost notes in every imaginable dynamic.
 The PH-13 hi-hat’s motion sensor triggering picks up chokes, chicks, cooking–literally everything you can think of in any shape and volume.
 Describing even half the features of this kit in this short review would be literally impossible.

 Long story short, of all our electric drum set reviews, this is literally the best electronic drum set you can buy, but getting this set is a lot like buying HD TV when they first came out–in other words–expensive.
 Now HD TVs are a dime a dozen and everyone has a few because they’ve become the industry standard.
 This drum module is much the same.

-The technology is setting a new bar, but with a price tag over $5,000, it’s a bar that’s difficult for most drummers to reach.
+The technology is setting a new bar, but with a price tag under $10.000, it’s a bar that’s difficult for most drummers to reach.
 (The TD-50KV is more than $7000.)
-Dare to dream though, because some day our electric drum set reviews will show this to be the new standard of the next generation’s electronic drums.
+Dare to dream though, because someday our electric drum set reviews will show this to be the new standard of the next generation’s electronic drums.